We're an affiliate

-At first look, Miniature Schnauzers look like a shrunken old humans.
+At first look, Miniature Schnauzers look like shrunken old humans.
 But it does not mean they are old to have some doggy fun!
 Best known for its high-active lifestyle and playful demeanor, this dog will surely make you get up from your couch and encourage you to have a walk with them!

 With a feature that will surely entertain you, they have long facial hair that looks like mustaches.
 Its hair (including its “mustache”) does not shed but still needs regular brushing and trimming to keep it healthy and well-groomed.

 12. Shih Tzu

 Want a dog that you can just lay on your lap while watching your favorite show on the TV?
 Then a Shih Tzu is a perfect furbaby for you!
 They are sweet, lovable, and adorable, packed in a small cute dog.
 They have a soft, wavy coat that will assure you not to shed.

-As the coat grows curlier, the longer it becomes, so it is advisable to have it trimmed regularly.
+As the coat grows curlier and the longer it becomes, it is advisable to have it trimmed regularly.
 The longer the coat, the more brushing it will regularly need.
 They also need to take a bath once every month to maintain that long, beautiful, shiny coat.